kdevb0x/anonswap/README.md

 A simple system to whic allows sharing of arbitrary files in a way which is not identity bound.
 (Ideally anonymously, but we are not fully there yet.)

-*SEE DESCRIPTION for a more detailed description of the protocol*
+*See DESCRIPTION for a more detailed description of the protocol*

 <h4><b>Unstable, constantly in-flux, and changing daily;
 Basically not ready to be